-The outbreak of COVID-19 has been declared a pandemic by the World Health Organization.
-The Governor of the State declared a state of emergency in the State on March 7, 2020 and the County Executive declared a state of emergency in the County on March 13, 2020, each of which is still in effect.
+The County has been significantly impacted by the COVID-19 pandemic.
+The Governor of the State has declared a state of emergency in the State and the County Executive has declared a state of emergency in the County from time to time during the course of the COVID-19 pandemic, and a state of emergency is currently in effect in the State and the County.
 The outbreak of the virus has altered the behavior of businesses and people in a manner that has had, and is expected to continue to have, negative effects on the County, its economy and its revenues.
-The 2021-2024 Multi-Year Financial Plan reflects the impact of the outbreak on the County's economy and revenues as of its date, and the County's estimates and forecasts of the impact of the outbreak on its economy and revenues for fiscal years 2021-2024.
-See "2021 Budget and 2021-2024 Multi-Year Financial Plan" above.
+The 2022-2025 Multi-Year Financial Plan reflects the impact of the outbreak on the County's economy and revenues as of its date, and the County's estimates and forecasts of the impact of the outbreak on its economy and revenues for fiscal years 2022-2025.
+See "2022 Budget and 2022-2025 Multi-Year Financial Plan" above.

 The Governor of the State issued the "New York State on PAUSE" executive order ("PAUSE"), effective on March 22, 2020, that directed all non-essential businesses statewide to close in-office personnel functions and banned all non-essential travel and gatherings.
 PAUSE restrictions and closures were extended until May 28, 2020.
-Based on metrics established by the State, the State has lifted certain PAUSE restrictions on a regional basis in phases as each region meets the criteria outlined by the Governor to protect public health as businesses reopen.
-On July 8, 2020 the County entered the fourth phase of reopening which permits the opening of educational institutions, certain outdoor and indoor arts and entertainment establishments, professional sports events without fans, and malls, in each case with certain restrictions.
-It is expected that COVID-19 infections and positive test results will fluctuate in the future, and there can be no guarantee that business closures and other restrictions will not be expanded during the course of the pandemic.
+Based on metrics established by the State, the State lifted PAUSE restrictions on a regional basis in phases as each region met the criteria outlined by the Governor to protect public health as businesses reopen.